The best BBQ in Austin turned Central Texas into one of the hottest foodie destinations in the U.S.

 2401 E Cesar Chavez St, East Austin, labarbecue.com

-The three c's you'll see on Distant Relatives' website are cookery, community, and culture, speaking to their values as a small business.
+The three C's on Distant Relatives' website are "cookery, community, and culture," which speak to their values as a small business.

 Inspired by the African diaspora in the U.S., owner and pitmaster Damien Brockway opened Distant Relatives on August 28, 2020.

-Less than two years later, he's been recognized nationally as a James Beard Award Semifinalist for Best Chef: Texas.
+Less than two years later, chef Brockway was recognized nationally as a James Beard Award Semifinalist for Best Chef: Texas.

 Brockway runs his food truck and smokers from the parking lot at Meanwhile Brewing in South Austin.
-An expansive outdoor patio with a stage for live music offers seating and access to craft beer.
+An expansive beer garden with a stage for live music offers seating and access to craft beer.

 On a recent visit, I ordered brisket with smoked mustard butter, pulled pork with tamarind molasses BBQ sauce, and a few pork spare ribs with a spicy dry rub.

-The meats were all fantastic, but the sauces set Distant Relatives apart in my mind.
+The meats were all fantastic, but the sauces set Distant Relatives apart.